tokamachina/conditional-visibility-new/README.md

 - **Integration with [Shared vision](https://github.com/CDeenen/SharedVision/):** The module just wrap on `wrapper` mode this two method `SightLayer.prototype.testVisibility` and `SightLayer.prototype.tokenVision` so it should be no conflict with the Shared vision module.

-- **Integration with [Levels](https://github.com/theripper93/Levels):** The module just wrap on `wrapper` mode this two method `SightLayer.prototype.testVisibility` and `SightLayer.prototype.tokenVision` so it should be no conflict with the levels module.
+- **[WORKING ON PROGRESS] Integration with [Levels](https://github.com/theripper93/Levels):** The module just wrap on `wrapper` mode this two method `SightLayer.prototype.testVisibility` and `SightLayer.prototype.tokenVision` so it should be no conflict with the levels module.

 - **Integration with [DFreds Convenient Effects](https://github.com/DFreds/dfreds-convenient-effects):** documentation work in progress, but is basically all automatic so it should work for all senses and conditions are present on the graphic ui of this module.